open223/docs.open223.info/_sources/explanation/concepts.md

 ## 223 Top Level Classes

-The 223 standard defines a hierarchy of classes used to define the entities within a buidling.
+The 223 standard defines a hierarchy of classes used to define the entities within a building.
 This section provides a basic definition of the classes at the top level of the hierarchy to help users understand what the standard aims to represent, which is described in the [overview](223-overview).

  - **Connection:** A modeling construct for representing a physical thing (e.g., pipe, duct, wire) that connects and conveys a medium between two Connectable things.